EDUCBA Logo

 Hosted by CFA Institute, USA ICAI -Institution of Chartered Accountants of India

-Number of Levels to be achieved 3 levels – Level 1, Level 2, Level 3.
-Each level is a course of 1 year each Consists of 3 levels – CPT, IPCC, the finals
+Number of Levels to be achieved There are 3 levels – Level 1, Level 2, and Level 3.
+Each level is 1 year each It consists of 3 levels – CPT, IPCC, the finals

-Minimum number of Years needed to be completed Can be completed in a minimum of 18 months and can take four years also to successfully clear all the levels.
+Minimum number of years needed to be completed It can be completed in at least 18 months and can take four years to clear all the levels successfully.
 A minimum number of years – 4.
-CPT is a 2-year course, IPCC is a one-year course as well as the finals
+CPT is a 2-year course, IPCC is a one-year course as well and the finals

-Exam Length Every level, Level I, II, III – is conducted in the morning and afternoon session, each of 3 hours.
-The exam is conducted subject-wise, spread over a fortnight, usually in the month of May
+Exam Length Level I, II, and III levels are conducted in the morning and afternoon sessions, each of 3 hours.
+The exam is conducted subject-wise, spread over a fortnight, usually in May.

 Fees